 More information on the 2018 Awards & Masterclass coming soon…

 We were honored to present Christopher J. Ailman, CIO, CalSTRS with the 2017 Lifetime Achievement Award.
 Ailman was honored alongside the winners of the peer voted categories, to be announced at the 1st Annual Allocators’ Choice Awards on November 28, in New York City.

 Success in the CIO suite creates a unique challenge: The number of people you can turn to for guidance rapidly diminishes.

 The Institutional Investor Masterclass aims to mitigate this challenge.

-For the afternoon before the Allocators’ Choice Awards, we will bring together an elite group of 100 asset allocators, along with a select group of asset managers, to discuss, debate, and tackle institutional investing’s intractable problems.
+For the afternoon before the Allocators’ Choice Awards, we brought together an elite group of 100 asset allocators, along with a select group of asset managers, to discuss, debate, and tackle institutional investing’s intractable problems.